jamesloper/lemontron/lemontron/build-guide.md

     title = "Print the parts"
     image = "intro---slicer.png"
     content = download_step %}

-    {% include tip.html tip="Various slicers are reported to have trouble opening the 3MF file, I am investigating the cause of it!
-In the mean time, it is known to be working in OrcaSlicer." %}

     {% include step.html
     title = "Install the software"